Pebble Games and Linear Equations: Introduction

 To bridge the gap between integer linear programs and their LP-relaxations, researchers in combinatorial optimisation often add additional constraints to the linear programs to bring them closer to their integer counterparts.
 The Sherali--Adams hierarchy \cite{sheada90} of relaxations gives a systematic way of doing this.
 For every integer linear program $\IL$ in $n$ variables and every positive integer $k$, there is a \emph{rank-$k$ Sherali--Adams relaxation} $\IL[k]$ of $\IL$, such that $\IL[1]$ is the standard LP-relaxation of $\IL$ where all integrality constraints are dropped and $\IL[n]$ is equivalent to $\IL$.
 There is a considerable body of research studying the strength of the various levels of this and related hierarchies (e.g.~\cite{bieozb04,burgalhoo+03,charmakmak09,matsin09,schtretul07,sch08}).

-Quite surprisingly, Atserias and Maneva~\cite{AtseriasManeva} were able to lift the Ramana--Scheinerman--Ullman result, which we may now restate as an equivalence between $\ISO[1]$ and $\LC^2$-equivalence, to a close correspondence between the higher levels of the Sherali--Adams hierarchy for $\ISO$ and the logics $\LC^k$.
-They proved for every $k\ge 2$: \begin{enumerate} \item if $\ISO[k]$ has a (real) solution, then the two graphs are $\LC^k$-equivalent; \item if the two graphs are $\LC^k$-equivalent, then $\ISO[k-1]$ has a solution. \end{enumerate} Atserias and Maneva used this results to transfer results about the logics $\LC^k$ to the world of polyhedral combinatorics and combinatorial optimisation, and conversely, results about the Sherali--Adams hierarchy to logic.
+Quite surprisingly, Atserias and Maneva~\cite{AtseriasManeva} and Malkin~\cite{mal14} were able to lift Tinhofer's result, which we may now restate as an equivalence between $\ISO[1]$ and $\LC^2$-equivalence, to a close correspondence between the higher levels of the Sherali--Adams hierarchy for $\ISO$ and the logics $\LC^k$.
+They proved for every $k\ge 2$: \begin{enumerate} \item if $\ISO[k]$ has a (real) solution, then the two graphs are $\LC^k$-equivalent; \item if the two graphs are $\LC^k$-equivalent, then $\ISO[k-1]$ has a solution. \end{enumerate} Atserias and Maneva~\cite{AtseriasManeva} used these results to transfer results about the logics $\LC^k$ to the world of polyhedral combinatorics and combinatorial optimisation, and conversely, results about the Sherali--Adams hierarchy to logic.

 Atserias and Maneva~\cite{AtseriasManeva} left open the question whether the interleaving between the levels of the Sherali--Adams hierarchy and the finite-variable-logic hierarchy is strict or whether either the correspondence between $\LC^k$-equivalence and $\ISO[k]$ or the correspondence between $\LC^{k}$-equivalence and $\ISO[k-1]$ is exact.
-Note that for $k=2$ the correspondence between $\LC^{k}$-equivalence and $\ISO[k-1]$ is exact by the Ramana--Scheinerman--Ullman theorem.
+Note that for $k=2$ the correspondence between $\LC^{k}$-equivalence and $\ISO[k-1]$ is exact by Tinhofer's theorem.
 We prove that for all $k\ge3$ the interleaving is strict.
 However, we can prove an exact correspondence between $\ISO[k-1]$ and a variant of the bijective $k$-pebble game that characterises $\LC^k$-equivalence.
 This variant, which we call the weak bijective $k$-pebble game, is actually equivalent to a game called $(k-1)$-sliding game by Atserias and Maneva.

-Maybe most importantly, we prove that a natural combination of equalities from $\ISO[k]$ and $\ISO[k-1]$ gives a linear program $\ISO[k-1/2]$ that characterises $\LC^k$-equivalence exactly.
+Furthermore, we prove that a natural combination of equalities from $\ISO[k]$ and $\ISO[k-1]$ gives a linear program $\ISO[k-1/2]$ that characterises $\LC^k$-equivalence exactly.
+Malkin~\cite{mal14} gives an alternative characterisation of $\LC^k$-equivalence in terms of the Sherali-Adams relaxations of a different polytope.
+Building on our work, yet another algebraic characterisation of $\LC^k$-equivalence has recently been given in \cite{bergro15}.

-To obtain these results, we give simple new proofs of the theorems of Ramana, Scheinerman and Ullman and of Atserias and Maneva.
-Whereas the previous proofs use two non-trivial results from linear algebra, the Perron--Frobenius Theorem (about the eigenvalues of positive matrices) and the Birkhoff--von~Neumann Theorem (stating that every doubly stochastic matrix is a convex combination of permutation matrices), our proofs only use elementary linear algebra.
-This makes them more transparent and less mysterious (at least to us).